PIACERE2020/PIACERE_IDE_docs/manual.md

 Then select your DOMLX file source.
 ![GR3](img/greditor/PIACERE_GR2.png)

-And enter/select the parent foldler.
+And enter/select the parent folder.
 ![GR4](img/greditor/PIACERE_GR3.png)

 An .aird file will appear in the workspace; double-click on it and the following window will appear